vanessabcs/vanessabcs/_posts/2022-04-06-labreport-abstract.md

 ---
 layout: post
-title: Abstract For Final Project
+title: Abstract for Final Project
 subtitle: Introduction to "Skepticism to magic and witchcraft in print from the 16th to the 17th century"
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]